sarahcdev/sarahcdev/README.md

   <p style="margin-left: 15px;"><b>Aubrey:</b> These conversations are mostly happening among people who are not diabetic, don't have PCOS, and don't necessarily have insulin resistance.
 So, they're mostly people, as a result, who have a very imprecise understanding of blood glucose and how it all works. </p>

   <p>It doesn't break down when you go to a restaurant -- and this is exactly what I mean by <b>missing the point</b>.
-It's how you know to order whole wheat toast with peanut butter instead of dry white toast.
+It's how you know to combine foods, and which ones, if you are trying to control blood sugar spikes.
 It's useful for me, and for anyone working to keep their blood sugar controlled, to prevent diabetes.
 BAM!
 Disproved you by counterexample, podcast over. </p>

   <h4>References:</h4>
   <ol>